keanemind/personal-website/content/post/from-hugo-to-hubris-lessons-from-a-jekyll-site.md

 "I'm sorry my friend," I said, as I walked to the kitchen sink.
 "I'll help you with it tomorrow."

 I turned on the water and barely picked up a plate when Kunal said, "Oh!
-The link to the posts page goes to demo website, not mine!"
+The link to the posts page goes to the demo website, not mine!"

 I dashed to him.